- Homosexuality

 Law No. 29-2019 on the Protection of Personal Data protects a person's sexual life as sensitive and personal data (Articles 4, 14 and 40).

-Intersex infant surgery in Republic of the Congo is unknown.
+Intersex infant surgery in Republic of the Congo is not banned.

-Serving openly in military in Republic of the Congo is ambiguous.
+Serving openly in military in Republic of the Congo is legal.

-Blood donations by MSMs in Republic of the Congo is ambiguous.
+Blood donations by MSMs in Republic of the Congo is legal.

 Conversion therapy in Republic of the Congo is not banned.